amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 Alright, there's quite a bit going on here!

-We create a unit struct `PaddleSystem`, and implement the `System` trait for it with the lifetime of the components on which it operates.
+We create a unit struct `PaddleSystem`, and with the `SystemDesc` derive.
+This is short for **System Descriptor**.
+In Amethyst, systems may need to access resources from the `World` in order to be instantiated.
+For each `System`, an implementation of the `SystemDesc` trait must be provided to specify the logic to instantiate the `System`.
+For `System`s that do not require special instantiation logic, the `SystemDesc` derive automatically implements the `SystemDesc` trait on the system type itself.

+Next, we implement the `System` trait for it with the lifetime of the components on which it operates.
 Inside the implementation, we define the data the system operates on in the `SystemData` tuple: `WriteStorage`, `ReadStorage`, and `Read`.
 More specifically, the generic types we've used here tell us that the `PaddleSystem` mutates `Transform` components, `WriteStorage<'s, Transform>`, it reads `Paddle` components, `ReadStorage<'s, Paddle>`, and also accesses the `InputHandler<StringBindings>` resource we created earlier, using the `Read` structure.